gitlabhq/omnibus-gitlab/.gitlab/merge_request_templates/Security Release.md

 - [ ] **On "Related issues" section, write down the [Omnibus GitLab Security] issue it belongs to (i.e. `Related to <issue_id>`).**
 - [ ] MR targets `master`, or `X-Y-stable` for backports.
-- [ ] Milestone is set for the version this merge request applies to.
-A closed milestone can be assigned via [quick actions].
 - [ ] Title of this MR is the same as for all backports.
 - [ ] A [CHANGELOG entry] has been included, with `Changelog` trailer set to `security`.
 - [ ] Assign to a reviewer and maintainer, per our [Code Review process].